pw4rn3r/ECE382/admin/course_letter.md

 #### Late Work

 If problems arise with graded assignments, see your instructor in advance.
-Assignments turned in later than the due date without prior permission from the instructor will be penalized as follows (note there is no distinction between "Duty Day" or "Day":
+Assignments turned in later than the due date without prior permission from the instructor will be penalized as follows (note there is no distinction between "Duty Day" or "Day"):

 | How Late? | Penalty |
 | :-: | :-: |